Online Learning with Set-Valued Feedback: Introduction

 \subsection{Related Works}

 There is a rich history of characterizing online learnability in terms of combinatorial dimensions.
 For example, \cite{Littlestone1987LearningQW, ben2009agnostic} proved that the Littlestone dimension characterizes online learnability in binary classification.
 Studying optimal randomized learnability, \cite{filmus2023optimal} proposed the Randomized Littlestone and showed that it characterizes optimal regret bounds for randomized learners in the realizable setting. \cite{DanielyERMprinciple, hanneke2023multiclass} show that the Littlestone dimension continues to characterize online learnability in the multiclass classification setting.
 Recent work by \cite*{moran2023list} showed that a modification of the Littlestone dimension characterizes \textit{list online classification}, the ``flip" of our setting where the learner outputs a set of labels, but the adversary reveals a single label.
 In addition, \cite{daniely2013price} showed that the Bandit Littlestone dimension characterizes online learnability when the adversary can output a set of correct labels, however, the learner only observes the indication of whether their predicted label was in the set or not.
-This feedback is in contrast to set-valued feedback where the learner always gets to observe the set of correct labels.
 Moreover, there is a growing literature on online multiclass learning with feedback graphs \citep{van2021beyond, alon2015online}.
 In this setting, the learner predicts a single label but observes the losses of a specific set of labels determined by an arbitrary directed feedback graph.
-This feedback differs from set-valued feedback in the sense that in their model, there is still a single-label ground truth.
-Finally, the Helly number \citep{helly1923mengen} has previously been used to characterize proper learning in both online and PAC settings \citep{hanneke2021online, pmlr-v125-bousquet20a} and has also appeared in the literature on distributed learning \citep{kane2019communication}.
+Finally, the Helly number \cite{helly1923mengen} has previously been used to characterize proper learning in both online and PAC settings \citep{hanneke2021online, pmlr-v125-bousquet20a} and has also appeared in the literature on distributed learning \citep{kane2019communication}.